JNR 213 series

 JR West's 213 series were refurbished in 2012-15 and now used on Ako, Hakubi, San-yo Main and Uno Lines, as well as Honshi-Bisan Line as far as Kojima.
 They never enter the island of Shikoku today except La Malle de Bois.
 Since the 213 series is the newest rolling stock in the area (despite more than 30 years old), they are likely to be in service until the late-2020s or even 2030s.

 JR Central uses the series on the entire Iida Line and Chuo Main Line between Tatsuno and Chino.
-They are scheduled to be replaced with brand new 315 series by 2026.
+They will be replaced with brand new 315 series by 2026.